-The Annual Meeting of the Limited Partners of Dorchester Minerals, L.P. will be held at 2:00 p.m.
-Central Time on Wednesday, May 13, 2020, at the office of Thompson & Knight LLP, One Arts Plaza, 1722 Routh Street, Suite 1500, Dallas, TX 75201, for the following purposes:
+Due to the ongoing public health impact of COVID-19 (Coronavirus) pandemic, the Annual Meeting of the Limited Partners of Dorchester Minerals, L.P. will be held at 2:00 p.m.
+Central Time on Wednesday, May 19, 2021, in a live virtual meeting format only, via webcast, at www.virtualshareholdermeeting.com/DMLP2021, for the following purposes:

-- 1. To elect three managers who will serve on the Board of Managers and be appointed to the Advisory Committee until the 2021 Annual Meeting of Limited Partners; - 2.
-To approve the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2020; - 3.
-To hold an advisory vote on the compensation of our named executive officers, as disclosed pursuant to Item 402 of Regulation S-K or any successor thereto; - 4.
+- 1. To elect three managers who will serve on the Board of Managers and be appointed to the Advisory Committee until the 2022 Annual Meeting of Limited Partners; - 2.
+To approve the appointment of Grant Thornton LLP as our independent registered public accounting firm for the year ending December 31, 2021; - 3.
 To consider any other matters that may properly come before the meeting.